 The thing is, a realtor’s office is never really in one place.
-That’s what’s makes VoIP for real estate even better: When you decide you want to turn the IVR off and answer the phone manually, you can usually choose to have calls “follow” you wherever you may be.
+That’s what makes real estate business VoIP even better: When you decide you want to turn the IVR off and answer the phone manually, you can usually choose to have calls “follow” you wherever you may be.
 That means you don’t have to send people to voicemail prematurely whenever you’re out and about.

 For example, you can set your phone up so that calls first go to your desk at work.
 If you don’t answer there, the call can go to your cell phone.
 Then, if you still don’t pick up, you can have it go to your home office phone.
 In this scenario, the call has essentially “followed” you and checked to see if you’re able to pick up any of your phones before sending the call to voicemail.
 And if you know you’re going to be out of the office and simply want all calls to go to your mobile device, you can do that with VoIP phone systems as well.